Higher Order Functions

-A function that takes another function as an argument is called a higher order
+A function that takes another function as an argument is called a `higher order` function.
+The function that is being passed in is called a `callback`.

 Why would we use higher order functions and callbacks?